Clinical Research Group

 The Clinical Research Group aims to conduct research which informs, evaluates and refines clinical practice across the lifespan.
 Member research interests span personality disorders, neurodevelopmental disorders, schizophrenia, mood disorders (depressive, bipolar and anxiety), trauma, stress and adjustment disorders, and many more.
 Honours, Masters and Doctoral research projects are available across all these areas.

-Our research is enriched through collaborations with government and private agencies, including the On Track Therapy Group, and others.
+Our research is enriched through collaborations with government and private agencies.

 Cairnmillar – Monash Health Clinical Collaboration

 The Cairnmillar – Monash Health Clinical Collaboration Research Group aims to conduct research that investigates theoretical and applied aspects of clinical psychology practice.
 This includes, but is not limited to, causes and treatment of mental disorders, such as psychosis, borderline personality disorder, eating disorders; chronic pain; effectiveness of psychotherapy; suicidality and functioning in public mental health clients.
 An overarching aim is to provide clinically relevant, applicable research findings in the area of mental health and service provision.
 Honours, Masters and Doctoral research projects are available in all these areas.
 The research is partnered with Monash Health, as well as other organisations as appropriate.
 Read more.

 (Internet) Gaming Disorder